For stateside QSL requests, please QSL direct with SASE. Requests without return postage, or QSLs sent as postcards will not be answered.

 NV4B/5 -I operated the 2013 and 2011 ARRL June VHF Contests and 2011 CQWW VHF Contest as NV4B/5, single-op QRP portable from Woodall Mountain, the highest point in Mississippi, in EM54vs, Tishomingo County.
 The NV4B/5 log has been uploaded to LoTW and eQSL.

-Employed as a software engineer writing primarily DSP-controller interface software for VoIP hardware; also a part-time staff engineer for two broadcast radio stations
+Employed as a software engineer for a telecom equipment company; also a part-time staff engineer for two broadcast radio stations

 QRV most modes 80m-6m

-All earned with 100W and simple wire or vertical antennas:
+I enjoy chasing countries, states, and grid squares.
+All of the following have been earned with 100W and simple wire or vertical antennas: